lichengzhang1/4-regular-plane-graphs-with-given-faces/README.md

 # How to read it

-1. add an option -g for graph6 format and using showg, for `example, ./quad_restrict -q -F3F4  27 -g`  but it will miss embedding information.
+1. add an option -g for graph6 format and using [showg](https://users.cecs.anu.edu.au/~bdm/data/formats.html) , for `example, ./quad_restrict -q -F3F4  27 -g`  but it will miss embedding information.
 2. use *Mathematica* (This code should be due to Szabolcs Horvát）

 ```